microsoft/fluentui/rfcs/converged-implementation-patterns.md

 #### renderSample.tsx

-renders the correct JSX output of the component and its slots given the correct state.
+Renders the correct JSX output of the component and its slots given the correct state.

 ```typescript=
 export const renderSample = (state: SampleState) => {